LoginVSI/PSLoginEnterprise/docs/LETestRunApi.md

 # Configure your appliance name
 $applianceName = "YOUR_APPLIANCE_HOSTNAME"

-# $applianceName = "YOUR_APPLIANCE_URL"
-$bearerToken = @{"Authorization"="Bearer $accessToken"}"
+$bearerToken = @{"Authorization"="Bearer $accessToken"}
-Set-LEConfiguration -BaseUrl "https://$applianceName/publicApi" -ApiKey $bearerToken ""
+Set-LEConfiguration -BaseUrl "https://$applianceName/publicApi" -ApiKey $bearerToken

 $TestRunId = "38400000-8cf0-11bd-b23e-10b96e4ef00d" # String | Test-run id
 $EuxTimer = "paintStart" # EuxTimer[] |  (optional)
 $From = (Get-Date) # System.DateTime | Include aggregated EuxTimerResults where Timestamp is greater than the specified date-time (optional) (optional)
 $To = (Get-Date) # System.DateTime | Include aggregated EuxTimerResults where Timestamp is less than the specified date-time (optional) (optional)

-# Get the eux timer results for a load test-run or continuous test collected within the ""from"" and ""to"" parameters,  and aggregate them per hour.
+# Get the eux timer results for a load test-run or continuous test collected within the  from  and  to  parameters,  and aggregate them per hour.
 try {
     $Result = Get-LEEuxTimerAggregatedPerHourResults -TestRunId $TestRunId -EuxTimer $EuxTimer -From $From -To $To } catch {